Past Presidents

 1. Paul W. Lee* (1984-1985)

 Paul has served on the American Bar Association Board of Governors and is a 2007 recipient of the Spirit of Excellence Award from the ABA Commission on Racial and Ethnic Diversity.
-He is currently a member of the ABA Commission on Women in the Profession.
-He is a past president of the National Asian Pacific American Bar Association.
+He is a past member of that Commission, as well as the Commission on Women in the Profession and the Commission on Sexual Orientation and Gender Identity.
+He is a past president of the National Asian Pacific American Bar Association (NAPABA).

-In August 2009 he was named a NAAAP 100 leader by the National Association of Asian American Professionals.
-He has also received the Good Guys Award from the Massachusetts Women’s Political Caucus.
-Paul serves as Chairman of the Board of the Asian American Justice Center in Washington, D.C., and in Boston, he is Board President for the Asian Community Development Corporation.
-He is a past chair of the Massachusetts Asian American Commission, and is a 2013 Fellow in the Harvard Advanced Leadership Initiative
+Paul is a past Chairman of the Board of AAJC in Washington, D.C., and in Boston, he is a founder and past Board President for the Asian Community Development Corporation, a founding member and past chair of the Massachusetts Asian American Commission, and is a past Senior Fellow in the Harvard Advanced Leadership Initiative.

 Paul is a graduate of Columbia University (B.S., Electrical Engineering and Computer Science) and received his J.D., cum laude, from Cornell Law School, where he was an editor of the Cornell International Law Journal.